MicrosoftEdge/WebView2Feedback/specs/ExecuteScriptWithResult.md

   /// or via the TryGetResultAsString method.
   /// If it is false then the script execution had an unhandled exception which you
   /// can get via the Exception property.
-  [propget] HRESULT IsSuccess([out, retval] BOOL* value);
+  [propget] HRESULT Succeeded([out, retval] BOOL* value);

-  /// If IsSuccess is true, then this property is the JSON representation of the result of the script execution
+  /// A function that has no explicit return value returns undefined.
+If the
+  /// script that was run throws an unhandled exception, then the result is
+  /// also "null".
+This method is applied asynchronously.
+If the method is
+  /// run before `ContentLoading`, the script will not be executed
-  /// and otherwise returns E_INVALIDARG.
+  /// and the string "null" will be returned.

+  /// The return value description is as follows
+  /// 1.
+S_OK: Execution succeeds.
+  /// 2.
+E_POINTER: When the `jsonResult` is nullptr.
   [propget] HRESULT ResultAsJson([out, retval] LPWSTR* jsonResult);

-  /// If IsSuccess is true and the result of script execution is a string, this method provides the value of the string result
+  /// If Succeeded is true and the result of script execution is a string, this method provides the value of the string result
-  /// and otherwise returns E_INVALIDARG.
+  /// The return value description is as follows
+  /// 1.
+S_OK:                  Execution succeeds.
+  /// 2.
+E_ILLEGAL_METHOD_CALL: When the script result is not a string type.
+  /// 3.
+E_POINTER:             When the `stringResult` is nullptr.
   HRESULT TryGetResultAsString([out, retval] LPWSTR* stringResult);

-  /// If IsSuccess is false, you can use this property to get the unhandled exception thrown by script execution
+  /// If Succeeded is false, you can use this property to get the unhandled exception thrown by script execution
-  /// and otherwise returns E_INVALIDARG.
+  /// Note that due to the compatibility of the WinRT/.NET interface,
+  /// S_OK will be returned even if the acquisition fails.
+  /// We can determine whether the acquisition is successful by judging whether the `exception` is nullptr.
   [propget] HRESULT Exception(
       [out, retval] ICoreWebView2ExecuteScriptException** exception);
 }